tagohd/mono/Outline.md

 - James confirms that the déjà vu is real.
 Luke really has done this before.
 	- James suspects this is the work of CURSED AL.
 	- If Luke wants to break the time loop, he'll need to gather the Legendary Artifacts and defeat AL.
 - Luke may question how good of a CHOSEN ONE he really is since he's apparently failed to break the time loop, but he ultimately resigns himself to his fate.
+(He'll just have to try harder.)

 ### 2.1.4 Meeting with the Mentor
 - James reluctantly agrees to teach Luke the magic he needs to know.
 He'll also send Case along with him.
-- Luke reluctantly agrees to be taught.
+- Luke agrees to be taught.

 ### 2.1.5 Crossing the First Threshold
 - Luke returns home to tell his parents he's going on a quest.
 Maybe Case helps him make it sound less insane than saying he's saving a person who never existed.